-- § 11076.
-Establishing Age Discrimination. - (a) Employers.
-Discrimination on the basis of age may be established by showing that a job applicant's or employee's age over 40 was considered in the denial of employment or an employment benefit.
-A presumption of discrimination may be established by showing that a facially neutral practice has an adverse impact on applicants or employees over the age of 40, unless the practice is justified by business necessity as defined in section 11010(b).
-In the context of layoffs or salary reduction efforts that have an adverse impact on employees over the age of 40, an employer's preference to retain lower paid workers, alone, is insufficient to negate the presumption.
-The practice may still be impermissible, even where a legitimate business necessity exists, where it is shown that an alternative practice could accomplish the business purpose equally well with a lesser discriminatory impact.
+§ 11076.
+Establishing Age Discrimination.

-(b) Employment Agencies, Labor Organizations, and Apprenticeship Training Programs in Which the State Participates.
-Discrimination on the basis of age may be established against employment agencies, labor organizations, and apprenticeship training programs in which the state participates upon a showing that they have engaged in recruitment, screening, advertising, training, job referral, placement or similar activities that discriminate against an individual or individuals over 40.
+- (a) Employers.
+Discrimination on the basis of age may be established by showing that a job applicant's or employee's age of over 40 or older was considered in the denial of employment or an employment benefit.
+A presumption of discrimination is may be established by showing that a facially neutral practice has an adverse impact on applicant(s) or employee(s) age 40 and older over the age of 40, unless the practice is justified by business necessity as defined in section 11010(b).
+In the context of layoffs or salary reduction efforts that have an adverse impact on employee(s) age 40 and older over the age of 40, an employer's preference to retain lower paid worker(s), alone, is insufficient to negate the presumption.
+The practice may still be impermissible, even where a legitimate business necessity exists, where it is shown that an alternative practice could accomplish the business purpose equally well with a lesser discriminatory impact. - (b) Employment Agencies, Labor Organizations, and Apprenticeship Training Programs in Which the State Participates.
+Discrimination on the basis of age may be established against employment agencies, labor organizations, and apprenticeship training programs in which the state participates upon a showing that they have engaged in recruitment, screening, advertising, training, job referral, placement or similar activities that discriminate against an individual or individuals age 40 and older over 40.